-The word necessary is overly used if you actually think about what it means, but a few of our patients ask if dental x-rays are necessary.
+Sometimes our patients ask if dental x-rays are necessary.
 The answer is no in the same sense that no dentistry is necessary.
-There are parts of dentistry that are extremely important, and x-rays are one of them, but probably not necessary.
+There are parts of dentistry that are extremely important, and x-rays are definitely one of them!

 Dental X-rays are an integral part of any dental exam.
 X-rays give the dentist an idea of what is going on beneath the surface.
 Dental x-rays can show how teeth are developing and growing in, they can show decay and they can show other issues that are not visible to the naked eye.

-Because our goal at Oxford Dental Care is to be the best dentist Idaho Falls has to offer, we try to catch oral health concerns as early as possible, and this usually means performing x-rays regularly.
+Because our goal at Oxford Dental Care is to be the best dentist Idaho Falls has to offer, we try to catch oral health concerns as early as possible, and this means performing regular x-rays with high quality equipment.

 Different x-rays serve different purposes in discovering things that may be of concern in your mouth.
 When you visit the dentist you are likely to get bite wing x-rays, and if it has been a while since your last one, you are likely to get a panoramic x-ray.

 Sometimes for more complex procedures, your dentist may also utilize additional imaging that allows them to see things in a way that they need to.
 These would be imaging services like cone beam imaging or other 3d imaging options.